 British Airways from London Heathrow and London Gatwick to Rome.
 UK regional departures and charter flights are also available.

-2 hours from London Heathrow and London Gatwick
+From London Heathrow and London Gatwick to Rome: 2 hours, 35 minutes.

 Our Travel Consultants can advise on, arrange and pre-book many things to enhance your holiday.
 This includes everything from spa reservations and dinner reservations, to a range of special experiences available in our featured resorts that you may not know about.